IsaacIngram/computer-science-mouse/README.md

 # Computer Science Mouse
 A software-based solution to your mouse problems, Computer Science Mouse is a smart, IoT enabled mousetrap.

+## Components:
+This project has 3 components:
+- trap: This is where the software for each mousetrap lives.
+By itself, the trap is not connected to the internet.
+Instead, it creates a local mesh network with the trap hub to facilitate internet connection.
+This makes the traps robust for areas with little to no access to internet, while significantly reducing the amount of power each trap consumes.
+- trap hub (dashboard): This is the device that all of the traps communicate with.
+It checks the heartbeat, battery level, and whether a mouse has been caught in each of the traps.
+It displays this information on a local dashboard, as well as queues it to send to the server whenever internet becomes available.
+- server: This runs in AWS Lambda, and it facilitates the connection between each trap hub and the rest of the world.
+It will determine who needs to be notified and then push notifications to those users through Twilio.

 # Local Setup
 ## 1. Download and Install ESP-IDF
-This project is built using ESP-IDF, and you will need that installed on your system before you can proceed.
+This project is built using [ESP-IDF](https://github.com/espressif/esp-idf), and you will need that installed on your system before you can proceed.

 ## 2. Activate Your ESP-IDF Build Environment
 ```